I get it. You want that flawless, glass-like surface that reflects light perfectly. It’s the goal of any detail-oriented project.

 This is essential for a flat, reflective surface.

 Let the paper do the work, and use very light, overlapping strokes.
-Applying too much pressure with 5000 grit can actually warp the surface or burnish it unevenly.
+Too much pressure with 5000 grit can actually warp the surface or burnish it unevenly.

 Keep everything spotless, and thoroughly wipe down the surface between grits.
 This removes any stray abrasive particles that could cause rogue scratches.